Berlin’s Jobspotting acquired by SF’s SmartRecruiters for undisclosed sun

 A couple of years ago Jobspotting, out of Berlin, decided job sites were dull and pretty useless (right?) so they put a modern search interface on top of results from third-party recruitment sites, weaved in your social accounts and applied an algorithm to give users better results.

-But although they raised a $500k seed round, they entered a tough market where similar players like Adzuna in the UK had raised $2.8 million and Jobandtalent had pulled in $18.7 million.
+But although they raised Jobandtalent raised $1.5M, they entered a tough market where similar players like Adzuna in the UK had raised $2.8 million and Jobandtalent had pulled in $85 million.

 After having a good crack at the market, Jobspotting has now cashed in its chips after being acquired by SmartRecruiters Inc. out of San Francisco for an undisclosed sum.